ne0h/libATmega/README.md

-# libATmega328
+# libATmega

-Collection of standard libraries for ATmega328p.
+Collection of standard libraries for `ATmega328p`.
+Aims to also support `ATmega2560`.

 Build the docs by running